 The meal was easy to prepare, different than most I’ve made before, and tasted delicious.
 Plus, it was so filling too.
-My teenaged daughter even tried it and said it tasted good, plus we had enough for leftovers which heated up well then next night.
+My teenage daughter even tried it and said it tasted good, plus we had enough for leftovers which heated up well the next night.

 I’ll admit I cooked scrambled cheesy eggs to go with the meal for extra protein.
-Beyoncé might not approve but they sure did taste yummy!
+Beyoncé might disapprove, but they sure did taste yummy!
 (And I thought this might be the only way to get the rest of my family to try a vegan meal.)

 Some of the other vegan recipes I prepared included the ever-popular avocado toast, Chia Oat Peanut Butter Parfait (my husband’s favorite), Speedy Snack Lunch, peanut butter toast and banana, hummus with carrots, and the Tomato & Avocado Stack.